How to Use Audience Personas to Improve Social Media Engagement

 Creating an audience persona gives you someone on whom to focus.
 After you've established who your ideal audience is on social media, you're able to create content specifically for those individuals.
 While targeting your content may shut out a larger group of social media users, it can strengthen your connection with your group of ideal customers.

-3 Ways to Use Audience Personas to Improve Your Social Media Engagement
+Use Audience Personas to Improve Engagement

 Using an audience persona can help you improve your social media strategy to start seeing more engagements.
 Let's take a look at three ways you can apply your newly created audience persona to your social media profiles so you can begin to see higher returns on your investment.